yyyar/gobetween/README.md

   * **Leastconn** - select backend with least active connections
   * **Leastbandwidth** -  backends with least bandwidth

-* Integrates seamlessly with Docker and with any custom system (thanks to Exec discovery and healtchecks)
+* Integrates seamlessly with Docker and with any custom system (thanks to Exec discovery and healthchecks)

 * Single binary distribution